When should you file your FAFSA?

 If there have been any changes to you or your family’s financial situation (loss of job, change in income, medical bills, etc.) between now and 2016 you will be able to file a special circumstances form with our Office of Student Financial Aid (OSFA) in order to alert them to these changes.
 From there they will do their best to adjust your financial aid package accordingly.

 As far as the University of Illinois at Urbana-Champaign is concerned, our priority deadline is March 15, 2018.
-We encourage all students to file their FAFSA by our priority deadline as there are more funds available if you file prior to March 15.
+We encourage all students to file their FAFSA as soon as possible and no later than our priority deadline as there are more funds available if you file prior to March 15.

 OSFA will begin to send out financial aid packages around mid-February.
 But if you would like to have a better idea of what your estimated cost of attendance will be feel free to check out our Financial Aid Award Estimator.